Welcome to the Cayambis Institute for Latin American Studies in Music!

 At the forefront of this movement was the classical music of the Americas.
 Throughout the western hemisphere there was a constant exchange that brought musicians, educators and audiences together to celebrate, through music, that which unites us.
 And why not?
 If not this music, then what other cultural expression so perfectly synthesizes the numerous threads that make up the American spirit?

 Sadly, though United States policy has stepped away from these spaces, the need to re-imagine the musical Pan-Americanism of the past has grown exponentially.
 We need people, who understand the implicit urgency of our mission, to contribute to its implementation.
 Are you such a person?

-Consequently, as a growing nonprofit organization, we depend on the generous support of like-minded individuals just like you.
+Consequently, we depend on the generous support of like-minded individuals just like you.
 Although we’re seeking funding from state and national arts agencies, large corporations, foundations and other similar entities, we need to particularly rely on our music-loving friends and neighbors here in southwest Virginia.
 With this in mind, we created a donations link by which you can help us achieve our goals.
 If you’re able, we’d ask you to please consider investing in our bridge.
 There’s so much more connecting to do.